28 Sept 2018

 Reporting and Payment of Social Insurance

-Enterprises must put in the application to register for social insurance for their employees at a social insurance agency within 30 days of employment.
+Enterprises must put in the application to register for social insurance for their employees at a social insurance agency within 30 days of commencement of employment.

 The application particulars include:

-(1) The employing unit's name, organisation code, address and contact information;
+(1) The employer’s name, organisation code, address and contact information;

-(2) The employing unit's deposit bank, account name and number;
+(2) The employer’s deposit bank, account name and number;

-(3) The types of insurance that the employing unit pays premiums for, payment base, rate and payment amounts;
+(3) The types of insurance that the employer pays premiums for, payment base, rate and payment amounts;

 (4) List of employees and employees' payments; and